amirahnasihah/backend-development/01-es6-review-intro/01-es6-quiz/README.md

 A. A regular function which follows the arrow function syntax

-B. It is a wrapper for creating promises✅
+✅️B. It is a wrapper for creating promises

 C. A shorthand for a traditional function